romainmenke/Jenerator/README.md

 - The Framework can be imported into your Xcode project where you would pass it a JSON response from an API call.
 Using the debug console you print out the generated code and copy/paste that into a new .swift file.
 Then you can passs the same JSON response to your newly generated model and start using the data.

-- The CLI has two modes : Local .json file and remote API call
+- The CLI has two modes : local .json file or remote API call

  - The local mode takes a path to .json file, a save file name and a class prefix.
 It will parse the .json file, build a model, generate the Swift code and save to a file with the specified name in the same directory as the .json file.